-I value of of transferring shares and states of owned shares of the art are transfer 1,000 shares (1) Number of shares owned before transfer (Number of voting rights: 1,000 units) (Voting right holding ratio: 100%) (2) Number of chance transformed () 1,000 shares (2) Number of shares transferred () (Number of voting rights: 1,000 units) 0 shares (3) Number of shares owned after transfer (Number of voting rights: 0 units) (Voting right holding ratio: 0%)
+Trained of transferring shares and status of evined shares evicite and after transfer 1,000 shares (1) Number of shares owned before transfer (Number of voting rights: 1,000 units) (Voting right holding ratio: 100%) (2) Number of chance transformed () 1,000 shares (2) Number of shares transferred () (Number of voting rights: 1,000 units) 0 shares (3) Number of shares owned after transfer (Number of voting rights: 0 units) (Voting right holding ratio: 0%)

-\ The figures provided above provide the sum of number of transferring shares to be transferred to Recipient 1 and ONE.
+^{} The figures provided above provide the sum of number of transferring shares to be transferred to Recipient 1 and ONE.
 The number of transferring shares to each recipient is as provided below.